homanchou/xr/book/03-Starting-the-Project.md

 ### Summary

-In this chapter we've created our codebase working directory and created a `rooms` resource that will serve as our virtual meeting room.
-We've also customized a bare bones header and homepage.
-Finally we changed out the way Phoenix packages and bundles its javascript using a custom esbuild script so that we can lean on Typescript for our future front-end coding experience.
+In this chapter we've created our codebase working directory using the `mix phx.new` generator.
+We then created a `rooms` resource by running `mix phx.gen.html` generator and built our rooms table.
+The room will serve as our virtual meeting room.
+We've removed the default Phoenix page headers and customized a bare bones header and homepage.
+We swapped out the way Phoenix packages and bundles its javascript using a custom esbuild script so that we can lean on Typescript for our future front-end coding experience.
+We replaced the entry point for our javascript `app.js` with `app.ts` so our code is fully typescript.
+We enabled esbuild code-splitting option and modified the script tag in the Phoenix layout to use `type="module"` to support the feature.